cloudsolver/aws-ccp/03-AWS_Security_Best_Practices.md

     * Programmatic access provides access to your AWS resources
 * AWS SDK - can be leveraged to make changes to the environment via programmatic access.

+# Concepts

+1. Authentication
+    * An identity that is verified.
+    * Credentials such as username and password.
+1. Authorization
+    * Determines which services and resources the idenitity has access to.
+    * Permissions are granted via a policy.

+1. Least Privilege
+    * Give a user the minimum access required to get the job done.

+# IAM Permissions

+1. Users
+    * Entities in IAM to represent a person or application that can be given access to your AWS resources.
+    * Applications can be users.
+This is normally done via access keys.
+1. Group
+    * Collection of users - conveniently apply common permissions.
+    * This is not EC2 Security Group - that is a firewall.
+1. Roles
+    * Roles define access permissions and are temporarily assumed by an IAM user or service.
+    * DevOps role, Lambda-Execution role are examples.
+    * Access is assigned using policies.
+    * You grant users in one AWS account access to resources in another AWS acccount using roles.
+    * Attach a role to an EC2 instance for access to S3.
+Applications running on that instance will have access to S3 via roles.
+This is useful because the application will not need credentials or access keys.
+This is most secure.
+1. Policies
+    * You manage persmissions for IAM users, groups, and roles by creating a policy document in JSON format and attaching it.
+    * User - {Policy:Access} - Resource
+    * Developer Group = {Policy: Resource Access} - Resource
+    * Role - {Policy:Allow-S3-Access} - S3
+    * How to limit access to an Amazeon S3 to specific users only?
+You can add a bucket access policy directly to an Amazon S3 bucket to grant IAM users accesss.
+I wonder if there is another way, create a special bucket access group with policy to the group, and then add users to the group.
+Or add users to the policy directly.

+1. IAM Credentials Report can list all your IAM users in this account and the status of their various credentials.

+## Security Services

+1. [WAF](https://aws.amazon.com/waf/) is a Web Application Firewall that can protect against common attacks such as XSS or SQL injection.
+1. [Shield](https://aws.amazon.com/shield/) is a managed DDOS protection service.
+Sheild standard is free but Sheild Advanced provides access to AWS experts for a fee.
+CloudFront, Route53, Elastic Load Balancing, and AWS Global Accelerator.
+    * Receive real-time notifications of suspected DDoS incidents via CloudWatch metrics and assistance from AWS during the attack.
+    * Automatically scrub bad traffic at specific layers: layer 3,4 and 7.
+Minimize application downtime and latency.
+Monitor and protect up to 1000 resource types.
+1. [Macie](https://aws.amazon.com/macie/) helps you discover and protect sensitive data.
+Uses maching learning, evaluates S3 environment, uncovers PII information.
+YOu can discover passport numbers stored on S3 using Macie.
+1. [Config](https://aws.amazon.com/config/) assess, audit, and evaluate configurations of your resources.
+    * Record and altert by storing in S3.
+    * Use cases: Streamline operational troubleshooting and change management.
+Deploy a complicant-as-code framework.
+Continually audit security monitoring and analysis.
+1. [GuardDuty](https://aws.amazon.com/guardduty/) - Protect your AWS accounts with intelligent threat detection.
+    * Continuously monitors workload for malicious activity and delivers detailed security findings for visibility and remediation.
+Network and API calls.
+    * Use cases: Improve security operations visibility.
+Assist security analysts in investigations.
+Identify files containing malware.
+Route insightful information on security findings.
+1. [Inspector](https://aws.amazon.com/inspector/) - automate vulnerability management at scale in EC2.
+    * Automated vulnerability management service that continually scans workloads for software vulnerabilities and unintended network exposure.
+EC2.
+    * Use cases: Quickly discover vulnerabilities in compute workloads.
+Prioritize patch remediation.
+Meet compliance requirements.
+Identify zero-day vulnerabilities sooner.
+1. [Artifact](https://aws.amazon.com/artifact/) Access Independent Software Vendor compliance report.
+    * Use artifact to SOC and PCI compliance reports.
+You can generate the report.
+Access to the report can be provided.
+Self-service portal.
+1. [Cognito](https://aws.amazon.com/cognito/) - customer identity and acess management.
+    * Delivery frictionless CIAM.
+Adaptive authentication, support compliance, and data residency requirements.
+Scale to millions of users with a fully managed, high-performantm and reliable identity store.
+Federate sign-in using OIDC or SAML 2.0 connect to a broad group of AWS services and products.
+    * Use-cases: Social media accounts to log in to your application.

+# Data Encryption and Secrets Management Services

+1. [KMS](https://aws.amazon.com/kms/) Key Management Service.
+Create and control keys used to encrypt or digitally sign your data.
+    * Centrally manage keys and define poilicies across integrated services and application from a single point.
+Encrypt data within your applications with the AWS Encryption SDK data encryption library.
+    * Encrypt EBS volume using KMS.
+1. [CloudHSM](https://aws.amazon.com/cloudhsm/) Encryption Key Generator.
+Manage single-tenant hardware security modules (HSMs) on AWS.
+    * Generate and use cryptographic keys on dedicated FIPS 140-2 Level 3 single-tenant HSM instances.
+Deploy workloads with high reliability and low latency, and help meet regulatory compliance.
+Pay by the hour, and backup and shut down HSMS when they're not needed.
+Manage HSM capacity and control your costs by adding and removing HSMs from your cluster.
+1. [Secrets Manager](https://aws.amazon.com/secrets-manager/) centrally manage the lifecycle of secrets.
+    * Use cases: Store secrets securely, manage acess with fine-grained policies, automate secrets rotation, audit and monitor secrets usage.
+    * Database credentials, API keys, encrypt secrets at rest, integreates with RDS, DOcumentDB, Redshift.
+    * Retrieve database credentials needed for your application code.
+Secrets Manager allows you to retrieve database credentials with a call to Secrets Manager APIs, removing the need to hardcode sensitive information in plain text within your application code.